helenbatson/seattle_airbnb/README.md

 ## Questions: An Investigation Into The Data

+Q1) Which property details and communication style will contribute to a high AirBnB rating?
+The data includes information related to the property and the style/rate of communication with possible lodgers.
+If a host has a high rating then I may make quick assumptions about the property without necessarily going by all of the details on their AirBnB posting.

-* Which variables are closely related?
+Q2) Which variables are closely related?
 There are likely to be instances where certain attributes of the property and the host's style/rate of communication with possible lodgers contribute highly with higher or lower prices or ratings.
 If for instance a host has high prices, it could be because the bathroom and bedroom are well presented, and the host knows that is why they will be more sought after.

-* Can an AirBnB host set their prices based on the time of the year?
+Q3) Can an AirBnB host set their prices based on the time of the year?
 There are usually peaks for travelling and prices rise around that time.
 By evaluating prices during the year, a cheaper time could be chosen if the traveller's time is flexible.

-* Which property details and communication style will contribute to a high AirBnB rating?
-The data includes information related to the property and the style/rate of communication with possible lodgers.
-If a host has a high rating then I may make quick assumptions about the property without necessarily going by all of the details on their AirBnB posting.

-* Can a host rating be determined based on their property details and their relationship with their customers.
+Q4) Can a host rating be determined based on their property details and their relationship with their customers.
 If I were to believe everything in a host's posting can I determine what their true rating should be considering they may be a new host with few reviews.
 It would be nice to give hosts the benefit of the doubt.

 ## Findings

-### Which property details and communication style will contribute to a high AirBnB rating?
+### Q1) Which property details and communication style will contribute to a high AirBnB rating?
 If a host has a high rating then I may make quick assumptions about the property without necessarily going by the details on their property or room posting.

 #### Two things that hosts can focus on to improve their standing with lodgers.